nrwl/nx-examples/README.md

 You can find the package versions that your current nx depends on in node_modules/@nrwl/schematics/src/lib-versions.d.ts file on your project.
 You can also check [update/6.x branch](https://github.com/nrwl/nx-examples/tree/update/6.1.1) on this repo to see the updated packages in the nx version you are looking for.

+* Is there an example application that shows how to organize libraries and applications?

+There are more than one way to organize your application in your organization.
+As an example you can take a look at [Angular-Console](https://github.com/nrwl/angular-console) repo.
+Angular Console has UI and Utils library that has common functionality and UI.
+Also there are feature libraries that holds the functionality of each feature, tab in the application. apps/angular-console is where all of the feature libraries come together to create the application.
+Seperating each feature into it's own library allows us to work on features independently, as well as flexibility to make changes quickly.